esm-tools/pycmor/doc/quickstart.rst

   In this example, model variable ``CO2f`` has units ``mmolC/m2/d``.
 The cmor variable ``fgco2`` has units ``kg m-2 s-1``.
 This means there needs to be a conversion factor to express moles of Carbon in grams.
-Pymor detects such units and applies the appropriate unit conversion factor.
+Pycmor detects such units and applies the appropriate unit conversion factor.
 Search for ``molC`` in the logs